Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 As an education technology company, usage for Stile’s product varies greatly.
 Peak usage occurs as teachers and students use the product in the classroom, with drop-offs during school vacation.
 Responding to the shift in load and keeping the appropriate amount of log data was challenging in Elasticsearch.
 During an incident or outage, error logs would make Elasticsearch run slowly, compromising the system when the Engineering team needed to query logs the most.

 Often, by the time the Engineering team needed to troubleshoot or debug a problem, the logs in Elasticsearch were already inaccessible.
-The Engineering team was saving their own log backups in Amazon S3 to prevent ballooning log retention costs in Elasticsearch.
+The Engineering team was saving their own log backups in Amazon Simple Storage Service (Amazon S3) to prevent ballooning log retention costs in Elasticsearch.
 However, these logs were in the binary Elasticsearch index export format, which made them difficult to access.
 No one on the team had the time to load the logs back into Elasticsearch to search them, which left lingering issues unresolved.

 Solution: ChaosSearch Data Lake Platform